Narcissistic personality disorder

-You may start by seeing your doctor, or your doctor may refer you to a mental health provider, such as a psychiatrist or psychologist.
+You may start by seeing your health care provider, or you may be referred you to a mental health provider, such as a psychiatrist or psychologist.

 What you can do

 Before your appointment, make a list of:

-- Any symptoms you're experiencing and for how long, to help determine what kinds of events are likely to make you feel angry or upset
+- Any symptoms you have and how long you've had them, to help determine what kinds of events are likely to make you feel angry or upset.

 - Key personal information, including traumatic events in your past and any current major stressors.

 - Your medical information, including other physical or mental health conditions you have.

-- Any medications, vitamins, herbs or other supplements you're taking, and the dosages
+- Any medicines, vitamins, herbs or other supplements you're taking, and the doses.

 - Questions to ask your mental health provider so that you can make the most of your appointment.

-Take a trusted family member or friend along, if possible, to help remember the details.
+Consider taking a trusted family member or friend along to help remember the details.
 In addition, someone who has known you for a long time may be able to ask helpful questions or share important information.